Don’t drive through floodwater

 This rule is extremely important because you won’t know the depth of the water, and you won’t know the condition of the road underneath the water.

-Remember that flooding can occur any time and anywhere, and as little as six inches of fast-moving floodwater can knock you off your feet.
-A depth of two feet will float most vehicles, and that even includes sport utility vehicles or 4x4s.
+Remember that flooding can occur any time and anywhere, and as little as 15cm (6in) of fast-moving floodwater can knock you off your feet.
+30cm (12in) of flowing flood water can move a car, while 60cm (24in) is enough to float most vehicles including sport utility vehicles and 4x4s.

 While most floods can’t be prevented, if you are outside or away from your home there are simple steps you can take to protect your life and property.